 The events that inspired Jaws took place in the summer of 1916.
 Over a 12-day period, five people in New Jersey were attacked by sharks and four of them died.
 This became known as the “summer of the shark.”

 2009 should be the “summer of the cow,” based on the attacks that took place in the United Kingdom.
-Over an eight-week period, cows injured and killed as many people as the sharks in 1916.
+Over an 8-week period, cows injured and killed as many people as the sharks did in 1916.
 Some of these casualties included dog walkers and a farmer.

 How to Stay Safe from Cow Attacks